bandrewi/flickor/README.md

 # Flickor
-Flickor is a clone of flickr and is a website that allows users to share all sorts of photos.
+Flickor is a clone of flickr and is a website that allows users to share all sorts of photos. <br>
 Live Link: [Flickor](https://dashboard.heroku.com/apps/flickor)

 # Index